 Under current ADA and Fair Housing laws, an ESA is ONLY protected as follows:

 Yes.
 A service animal is not a pet.
 The ADA requires you to modify your "no pets" policy to allow the use of a service animal by a person with a disability.
 This does not mean you must abandon your "no pets" policy altogether but simply that you must make an exception to your general rule for service animals.

 Some, but not all, service animals wear special collars and harnesses.
 Some, but not all, are licensed or certified and have identification papers.
 If you are not certain that an animal is a service animal, you may ask the person who has the animal if it is a service animal required because of a disability.
 However, an individual who is going to a restaurant or theater is not likely to be carrying documentation of his or her medical condition or disability.
 Therefore, such documentation generally may not be required as a condition for providing service to an individual accompanied by a service animal.
-Although a number of states have programs to certify service animals, you may not insist on proof of state certification before permitting the service animal to accompany the person with a disability.
+You may not insist on proof of state certification before permitting the service animal to accompany the person with a disability.

 Effective March 2011, the only animal allowed as a service animal is any breed of dog or miniature horse.
 Any animal can be an Emotional Support Animal.

 The ADA defines a service animal as any guide dog, signal dog, or other animal individually trained to provide assistance to an individual with a disability.
 If they meet this definition, animals are considered service animals under the ADA regardless of whether they have been licensed or certified by a state or local government.